txdywy/ubuntu_vpn/README.md

 ```
 Established listening socket on port 8123.
 A local http proxy at 127.0.0.1:8123 is hosted

+Proxifier is a all traffic proxy client solution on Windows and Mac(unstable)

 # shadowsocks by pproxy
 Python3.6 required